nasa/oceandata-notebooks/README.md

 > [!NOTE]
 > This "For Users" section should be delivered as content displayed on the [webpage][tutorials] as the first section.

-### Getting Started
+## About

 This collection of Jupyter notebooks is meant to help you get started accessing, visualizing, and analyzing OB.DAAC data products with Python.
 You can learn from these notebooks either by viewing the code and results on this webpage or by downloading the notebook files and running them with [JupyterLab][jupyterlab].
 If you plan to run any of these notebooks, please continue reading for information about notebook dependencies.

+### Before you start

+#### 1. The cloud

-paragraph on "cloud" and do you need it? if you do not have cloud access, you can still learn from the cloud notebooks, but will need to download data (see 3).
+The **Earthdata Cloud** icon next to some notebooks indicates that they use data from the cloud that requires Amazon Web Services (AWS) cloud access, which is the cloud provider that NASA Earthdata uses to archive data in their "us-west-2" region.
+If you do not have AWS cloud access, you can still learn from the cloud notebooks, but will need to download data (see *notebook1?*).

-First, notebooks with **Earthdata Cloud** are written to be run "in the cloud" where NASA Earthdata archives OB.DAAC data products.
-In particular, the cloud provider used by NASA Earthdata is Amazon Web Services (AWS), and the archive is located in their "us-west-2" region.
+##### How do I know if I have AWS cloud access?
+You may already have access to the AWS platform through your institution.
+For example through a JupyterHub maintained by [Openscapes][openscapes-hub], [Cryo in the Cloud][cryocloud], or NASA Goddard's [Open Science Studio][oss].
+If that is not the case, you may also get an individual [AWS S3 credentials](https://obdaac-tea.earthdatacloud.nasa.gov/s3credentialsREADME).

+TODO: info on AWS S3 temporary credentials?

 Running code in the same cloud that stores the data has advantages, including never having to download the data.
-You may already have access to the AWS platform, for instance through a JupyterHub maintained by [Openscapes][openscapes-hub], [Cryo in the Cloud][cryocloud], or NASA Goddard's [Open Science Studio][oss].
 If you are new to using NASA Earthdata Cloud, the [Cloud Cookbook][cookbook] provides a lot of background and resources that are constantly being improved by the [NASA-Openscapes][openscapes] community.

 TODO: cloud optimization

+#### 2. Python environment setup

-Second, the notebooks import Python packages that must be installed and discoverable on the host.
+The notebooks import Python packages that must be installed and discoverable on the host.
 Please use our [environment.yml](./environment.yml) file to [create a Conda environment][conda-env] that satisfies all the dependencies, or otherwise ensure your environment satisifes these dependencies.
 Note that the environment includes the `ipykernel` package in case your JupyterLab includes [nb_conda_kernels][nb_conda_kernels] or you want